Your Guide to Pacemakers, Implantable Cardioverter Defibrillators (ICDs) & Bi-Ventricular Devices

 What to Expect During the Procedure

-• The doctor makes a small incision near your collarbone to insert the device just under the skin and threads the leads (thin wires) through a vein to your heart, using X-ray images as a guide.
+• The physician makes a small incision near your collarbone to insert the device just under the skin and threads the leads (thin wires) through a vein to your heart, using X-ray images as a guide.

 Pre-op Instructions